material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 }
 ```

-The class `ToggleButtonCollectionViewController` &mdash;which extends `UICollectionViewController`&mdash; loads the images and icons in a list:
+The class `ToggleButtonCollectionViewController` &ndash;which extends `UICollectionViewController`&ndash; loads the images and icons in a list:

 ```swift
 class ToggleButtonCollectionViewController: UICollectionViewController,